nobodyczcz/Minizinc-Tuning/README.md

 **--obj-mode**

-If your model is hard to achieve a optimal solution in reasonable time.
+If your model is hard to achieve a optimal solution in reasonable time or your want to improve the optimal solution.
 You can use this argument to optimize the objective of solution within limited time. *Remember to use -c \[cut off time] to set time limit*

 On default it try to minimize objective

-For maximization problem, use
+For maximization problem, **must add**

 **--maximize**

 to indeticate that this is a maximization problem

+and **must add**

+**-c**
+to specify a cutoff time.

 ### Parallel Tuning